 Install Docker Engine.
 Docker Machine and Docker Compose as described here: Install Docker.
+Additionally install VirtialBox, which will be used as docker-machine disk driver.

 2.3.2 HowTo run the docker platform?

 This howto will get you familiar with docker, as much as is needed to run docker as annot user or developer.